ystreet/titleformat-rs/README.md

 ## LICENSE

-gstreamer-rs and all crates contained in here are licensed under either of
+TitleFormat-rs and all crates contained in here are licensed under either of

  * Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or
    http://www.apache.org/licenses/LICENSE-2.0)